Skip to content

 bash

-pip install nnrp-py
+pip install --pre nnrp-py

 If you want to lock to one verified public release explicitly, pin the version: